How Much Money Can You Make with a Mobile App

 This will help you better understand how much apps make right now and what they will make in the future.

-In September 2017, they generated $58.47 million on the Google Play Store from their gaming apps.
+In September 2017, they generated $58.47 million on the Google Play Store from their games.

 So what can you do with this information?
 It shows that there is a drastic difference in revenue based on the type of app that’s in question.

-While the top gaming apps make more money than non-gaming apps, it doesn’t necessarily mean that you need to create a game to be successful.
+While the top games make more money than non-gaming apps, it doesn’t necessarily mean that you need to create a game to be successful.

 In fact, you may even have some trouble in this space unless your game is a top hit.
 There’s so much competition in the gaming world so it could be tough for you to compete with the industry leaders.